coins4lunch/EvilYobitFreeCoinsGrabber/README.md

 This script will automatically click on the "Get free coins" buttons for all eligible coins.
 It should take a few (or several) seconds, depending on server and Internet speeds.

+#### NOTE: This tests successfully on the latest Chrome browser with Tampermonkey
+#### This is not working currently on Firefox with Greasemonkey, so I will have to look into that